toastdriven/pylev/README.rst

 * v1.5.0

-    * Added an alternatives section
+    * Added an alternatives section.
+Thanks to @graingert for the start!

 * v1.4.0